 Caregivers and close family members should understand the dying process and what happens in the weeks and days leading to death, so that they are not confused and angry when their loved one dies.
 Excluding sudden death, there are basically two ways in which life ends.
-One way is that the patient gradually loses the desire to drink.
-This often occurs with cancer patients, end-stage dementia and end-of-life neurological conditions.
-The kidneys shut down with decreased fluid intake; the patient becomes drowsier and eventually enters a coma.

-The other is when a person is in end-stage lung disease such as chronic obstructive pulmonary disease (COPD) or end-of-life congestive heart failure (CHF).
-When the lungs are not working properly, oxygen levels drop, leading to shortness of breath and eventually coma.
+One way is that the patient gradually looses the desire to drink.
+This often occurs with cancer patients, end stage dementia and end of life neurological conditions.
+The kidneys shut down with decreased fluid intake; the patient becomes drowsy and eventually enters a coma.
+The other is when a person is in end stage lung disease such as chronic obstructive pulmonary disease (COPD) or end of life congestive heart failure (CHF).
+When the lungs are not working properly oxygen levels drop which leads to shortness of breath and eventually coma.

-If the family understands that these two processes are part of a natural death, they will know that their loved one is being cared for, and that their loved one is not suffering from hunger and thirst and feels no pain.
+If the family understands that these two processes lead to a natural death they will know that their loved one is being cared for, and that their loved one is not suffering from hunger or thirst and feels no pain.

-Communicate what is happening
+Communicating what is happening

 Being able to communicate what is happening to others is as important as knowing what is happening.
-Communicating with the family helps them to get ready for changes and to be aware of the progress of the disease.
-Dr. Ferner encourages physicians and care givers to use the "D" word: "Your loved one is going to die."
+Communicating with the family helps them to get ready for changes and the progress of the disease.
+Dr. Ferner encourages physicians and care givers to use the "D" word.
+"Your loved one is going to die."
 Family members need to know what is happening so that they are not unprepared for changes.
-It is better to be explicit about symptoms and what to watch for, such as signs of pain and changes in breathing patterns.
+It is better to be explicit about symptoms and what to watch for such as signs of pain and changes in breathing patterns.
 It gives the members of the family a sense of control if they are enlisted in helping to monitor symptoms.

-One of the common reactions from families may be anger, a natural outcome that arises from unresolved fear, unresolved hurt, and frustration.
-Having a loved one die can bring out the best and the worst in people.
-A simple way to diffuse anger is an open-ended question or comment.
+One of the common reactions from family is anger, a natural outcome that arises from unresolved fear, unresolved hurt, and frustration.
+Having a loved one die brings out the best and the worst in people.
+A simple way to diffuse anger is an open ended question or comment.
 "You seem worried, what is your biggest fear?"
 "This is a difficult experience; it must be hard for you to accept that we are not in control?"
-Another reaction to anger is compassion.
+Another answer for anger is compassion.
 Compassion means "to suffer with."
 Family members need the affirmation from staff and caregivers that what is happening is sad and difficult to bear.
-They need to know that their emotions are acceptable and should be expressed.
+They need to know that emotions are acceptable and should be expressed.

-Communication is so important, especially since what is said and done will be remembered by the family forever.
-They will always remember if caregivers have failed the patient in any way, or if the quality of care was exceptional.
-We must work for the latter experience.
+Communication is so important especially since what is said and done will be remembered by the family forever.
+They will always remember if caregivers have failed the patient in any way or if the quality of care was exceptional.